mltrelstad/CsharpProjects/README.md

+<h1>Mat Trelstad</h1>
-These are C# projects I had done throughout my schooling to complete course projects or assignments.
+These are I had done throughout my schooling to complete course projects or assignments.

 The class was Intro to C# Programming.